aws-samples/aws-enterprise-mlops-framework/README.md

 To do so, the [service_catalog](mlops-multi-account-cdk/mlops-sm-project-template/mlops_sm_project_template/service_catalog_stack.py) stack iterates over the [templates](mlops-multi-account-cdk/mlops-sm-project-template/mlops_sm_project_template/templates) folder which contains your different organization SageMaker project templates in the form of CDK stacks.
 These example SageMaker project templates can be customized for the need of your organization.
 The general architecture of each of those templates is represented in the diagram below.
-The CDK application that creates this infrastructure also contains a CICD pipeline hosted in a governance account that deploys the Service Catalog portfolio containing the templates to your dev accounts (more details in [mlops-sm-project-template README](mlops-multi-account-cdk/mlops-sm-project-template/README.md))

 ![SageMaker Projects general architecture diagram](mlops-multi-account-cdk/mlops-sm-project-template/diagrams/mlops-sm-project-general-architecture.jpg)

-**Note:** As mentionned above, those folders are CDK applications which also come with their respective CICD pipelines hosted in a central governance account, to deploy and maintain the infrastructure they define to target accounts.
+**Note:** Both folders are CDK applications which also come with their respective CICD pipelines hosted in a central governance account, to deploy and maintain the infrastructure they define to target accounts.
 This is why you will see that both also contain a `pipeline_stack` and a `codecommit_stack`.
 However if you are not interested in the concept of a centralized governance account and CICD mechanism, or if you already have an internal mechanism in place for those ([AWS Control Tower](https://docs.aws.amazon.com/controltower/index.html), [ADF](https://github.com/awslabs/aws-deployment-framework), etc...), you can simply use the `CoreStage` of each of those CDK applications.
 See the READMEs of each subfolder for more details.

 ## Quick setup - first deployment: